JanuszJakubiak/bip2025_ws/README.md

 The next task is to replace the simulated data with the real measurements read from the serial port.

+Upload to the ESP32 module your code sending accelerometer data.

 1. Connect the board to the USB port
 2. Enable the access to the USB device from the VM
     - mark the proper checkbox in Devices - USB